ClarkLaboratory/IsoVis/README.md

 IsoVis applies a minor modification to the source code of the `domain-gfx` library: Protein domains in the protein diagram now look flat rather than three-dimensional as in previous IsoVis versions.

-The reasons for this modification so are as follows:
+The reasons for this modification are as follows:

 1. We believe this change helps modernize the protein diagram slightly.
 2. From our testing, when exporting PDFs with three-dimensional protein domains drawn, some PDF readers cannot render those domains fully when zoomed in.
 However, this issue does not occur with flat protein domains.